To enjoy the full Mail & Guardian online experience: please upgrade your browser

 Gold settled at $1 498,90 an ounce, its seventh consecutive day of gains.
 Silver settled at $44,461 an ounce, its sixth straight gain.

 Other metals and energy prices were mostly higher while grains and beans were mixed.

 Precious metals attract investors during uncertain economic times because of their reputation as relatively stable assets.

 Investors are still uneasy after Standard & Poor’s said on Monday it could lower its rating on US government debt unless Washington is able to control its budget deficit, which is projected to be about $1,5-trillion this year.

 Other issues include the impact that inflation may have on the global economy and Europe’s efforts to solve financial problems in Portugal and other countries.

 Lind-Waldock senior market strategist Phillip Streible has predicted gold will hit $1 650 an ounce by year end, but much will depend on what happens after the Federal Reserve’s $600-billion bond-buying program, which began in November, ends in June.

 Other rising prices

 A strong rally in commodities prices began in late August after Federal Reserve chairperson Ben Bernanke hinted that the central bank may buy government bonds to help stimulate the economy.
-That caused the dollar to weaken, sending more investors into commodities in a search for profits.

 Most commodities also benefited on Wednesday from a weaker dollar.
 Since commodities are priced in dollars, a weaker dollar makes them more of a bargain for buyers using other currencies.